iadvize/iadvize-ios-sdk/README.md

 By default, the SDK will only log Warnings and Errors in the Xcode console.
 You can make it more verbose and choose between multiple levels of log for a better integration experience:

 `IAdvizeManager.shared.logLevel = .verbose`

+<a name="language"></a>

+## Language

+By default, the SDK will use the device language for targeting a conversation.
+With this variable you can specify the language you want to use for targetting:

+`IAdvizeManager.shared.language = SDKLanguageOption.custom(value: .fr)`